KSU-MS/Search-Engine-Guy/README.md

 <h3>Usage:</h3>

-1. Run the "autoinstall.sh" file.
-If we're installing this on a non debian linux distro/windows then just copy the pip command and install the other dependencies as needed.
+1. Install "UV" for python

 2. Edit "ingest.py" to include the directory of files to be ingested.
 Currently anything other than a .pdf is ignored.
 PLEASE seperate your data into the desired folders, thats part of how the search algorith works.

 3. Clear the contents of "documents.json" and run "ingest.py" (this will take a while).
 Eventually I'll make it so only new content gets ingested but we're still in very early days of this project.

+4. Run "uv run ingest" to begin ingest.

-4. Run "search.py" once ingest is finished.
-On first run Ollama will need to download the base model for summaries (currently gemma3:12b), so depending on your internet connection that might also take a while.
+5. Once ingest is finished, run "uv run ai-guy".
+On first run Ollama will need to download the base model for summaries (currently gemma3:27b), so depending on your internet connection that might also take a while.

-5. Hope and pray to your higher power of choice that the code doesn't just work on my machine, but yours too.
+6. Hope and pray to your higher power of choice that the code doesn't just work on my machine, but yours too.
+Navigate to "localhost:5000" in a web browser and ask away...

 ---